 Paradise Peninsula Features

-Balance yourself on a cattail or explore nooks and crannies in the log crawl while navigating the Marsh Challenge Course.
+Explore nooks and crannies while navigating the Marsh Challenge Course.
 The Marsh Challenge Course features simulated logs as well as real and simulated stones that create a challenge course for balance, movement and navigation.
-This feature mimics the many nearby cattail marshes that are home to wildlife ranging from grasshoppers to birds and more.

 Explore Michigan’s natural Tree Fort.
 A simulated tree at the playground’s highest elevation allows children to climb up the interior of the tree or use the walkways and “trails” to access the deck that surrounds the top.
 Michigan boasts thousands of acres of forests which provide ample recreation opportunities.